-This morning I talked with Darren from the GED Easy about promoting free GED practice tests and was blown away.
-Sell your stuff where they buy it he says.
+This morning I talked with Emily from MyCareerTools about promoting their free GED help tools and was blown away.
+Sell your stuff where they buy it she said.
 Pretty simple for most businesses right?
 If I sell gum, I sell it at convenience stores, grocery stores, candy machines, vending machines in the workplace, etc…

 NOT GOOD ENOUGH!
 What do you mean not good enough… right?
 Well, I guess I should say, not obvious enough.
 It is not only where your customers are buying, but at the most opportune time as well.

-Darren explained that instead of normal ads he decided to promoted the GED practice tests on the career websites.
-People are looking for a better job might realize that having a GED diploma will help them to get a better job!
+Emily explained that instead of normal ads she decided to promoted their practice tests for the GED test on career websites.
+People who are looking for a better job might realize that having a GED diploma will help them to get a better job!
 Get the point now?
 Get obvious about where your products are on offer.
 So, not only where your customers are buying, but at the most opportune time as well.

 Communication takes so many different forms, but increasingly it is taking place online.
 The impact of digital dialogue is enormous – just look at the burgeoning networks that are being established on Twitter.